-- 1.4 Since 2015, the ORR has been responsible for independently monitoring National Highways' management of the Strategic Road Network the motorways and major A-roads in England.
-We hold National Highways to account for its management of the strategic road network including delivery of performance and efficiency.
-Further details of our role as the Highways Monitor are provided in Annex 1. - 1.5 With respect to the RIS development process our responsibilities cover two main areas:
+- 1.4 Since 2015, the ORR has been responsible for independently monitoring National Highways' management of the strategic road network the motorways and major A-roads in England.
+We hold National Highways to account for its management of the SRN including delivery of performance and efficiency.
+Further details of our role as the Highways Monitor are provided in Annexe 1. - 1.5 With respect to the RIS development process our responsibilities cover two main areas:

-- (a) We support the setting of the RIS, by providing advice on what the Secretary of State can expect to achieve with the funds identified This advice is intended to ascertain whether the developing proposition is both challenging and deliverable, particularly in terms of efficiency; and - (b) We ensure that National Highways meets the obligations in its licence that relate to the setting of the RIS. - 1.6 Our role is not to set roads policy or determine investment priorities.
-The government will identify the outcomes it wishes to achieve on matters such as safety, users' priorities, network performance and environmental objectives.
-It is also for the government to identify the enhancement projects it wishes to deliver and to form judgements on matters such as the need for greater highway capacity and improved connectivity, and whether this should be provided through conventional road building, all-lane running, or some other means.
-Our role is to advise the government on whether its requirements are challenging and deliverable, to scrutinise National Highways' plans for the next road period, and to monitor licence compliance. - 1.7 The requirements set out in the RIS, and the plans set out by National Highways in its Strategic Business Plan (SBP) and Delivery Plan, will provide the basis on which we will monitor National Highways' delivery and performance during the third road period. - 1.8 Crucially, the RIS puts in place a stable, long-term plan for the SRN.
+(a) We support the setting of the RIS, by providing advice on what the Secretary of State can expect to achieve with the funds identified

+This advice is intended to ascertain whether the developing proposition is both challenging and deliverable, particularly in terms of efficiency; and

+- (b) We ensure that National Highways meets the obligations in its licence that relate to the setting of the RIS. - 1.6 As the Highways Monitor, the scope of our role and responsibilities is set out in statute (the Infrastructure Act 2015) and covers monitoring how the strategic highways company exercises its functions.
+Accordingly, we do not have a role or powers to set roads policy or determine investment priorities. - 1.7 In accordance with the process set out in National Highways' Licence (and described in Figure 1.2), in its draft RIS, the government will identify the outcomes it wishes to achieve on matters such as safety, users' priorities, network performance and environmental objectives.
+It is also for the government to identify the enhancement projects it wishes to deliver and to form judgements on matters such as the need for greater highway capacity and improved connectivity, and whether this should be provided through conventional road building, all-lane running, or some other means. - 1.8 Our role includes advising the government on whether its requirements are challenging and deliverable, to scrutinise National Highways' plans for the next road period, to advise on whether they will deliver the policy and investment priorities set out by the government in its draft RIS, and to monitor licence compliance. - 1.9 The requirements set out in the RIS, and the plans set out by National Highways in its Strategic Business Plan (SBP) and Delivery Plan, will provide the basis on which we will monitor National Highways' delivery and performance during RP3. - 1.10 Crucially, the RIS puts in place a stable, long-term plan for the SRN.
 This provides National Highways and its supply chain with the certainty they need to plan ahead and to achieve improvements in performance and efficiency.
 During a road period, small scale changes to the RIS that do not materially affect the integrity of the RIS are handled through a formal change control process.
-It is our role to advise the Secretary of State on any such changes and their implications for funding. - 1.9 The RIS process is the equivalent of a periodic review in rail.
+It is our role to advise the Secretary of State on any such changes and their implications for funding. - 1.11 The RIS process is the equivalent of a periodic review in rail.
 Both processes set the outputs that the respective licence holders (National Highways and Network Rail) will need to deliver, and the funding they will receive, over the subsequent five-year period.
 As such, we have a long track record in undertaking these types of assessment.
 Nevertheless, there are important differences between the two processes.
 Our role in the RIS process is to provide advice to the Secretary of State who ultimately sets out what National Highways is required to deliver.
 This differs from the periodic review process in which we determine what Network Rail should deliver.